-Students majoring in Fine Arts may select music as an area of concentration.
+Students majoring in Fine Arts may select music as an area of concentration, with tracks in vocal performance, piano, or instrumental studies.
 An audition before a faculty member is required of all Fine Arts Majors wishing to concentrate in music.
 A theory placement examination is required of all incoming students.
 This evaluation is to determine the level at which a student must begin in the theory sequence.